raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/apple_sf_symbols.md

 button.setPreferredSymbolConfiguration(configuration, forImageIn: .normal)
 ```

-# Conclusion
+## Conclusion

-Thanks to the more than [1500 symbols](https://developer.apple.com/videos/play/wwdc2019/206/) that Apple presented during [WWDC 2019](https://developer.apple.com/videos/wwdc2019/), and that we can use for free, we can develop applications faster with a professional finish.
+Thanks to the more than [1500 SF Symbols](https://developer.apple.com/videos/play/wwdc2019/206/) that Apple presented during [WWDC 2019](https://developer.apple.com/videos/wwdc2019/), and that we can use for free, we can develop applications faster with a professional finish.